A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Binary merger simulations

 Our simulation setup is similar to that described in \citet{Gottlieb2023b,Gottlieb2023c}.
 Below we summarize the setup and main properties of the simulations.
-We employ a numerical relativity simulation performed with the SpEC code \citep{spec} that evolves a BNS system from the pre-merger phase to 10 ms after the prompt collapse to a BH.
-The masses of the merging NSs are $ 1.06\,\msun $ and $ 1.78\,\msun $, and the neutron stars are described with the LS220 equation of state~\citep{Lattimer:1991nc}.
+We employ a numerical relativity simulation performed with the SpEC code \citep{spec} that evolves the system from the pre-merger phase to 10 ms after the prompt collapse to a BH.
+In the BNS merger simulations, the masses of the merging NSs are $ 1.06\,\msun $ and $ 1.78\,\msun $, and the neutron stars are described with the LS220 equation of state~\citep{Lattimer:1991nc}.
 The merger product is a BH with mass $ \mbh = 2.67\,\msun $ and dimensionless spin $ a = 0.68 $.
 The BH is surrounded by a massive accretion disk of $ \mdisk = 0.096\,\msun $.
 Details of the SpEC simulation can be found in~\citet{Foucart:2022kon}.
 The merger simulation includes general relativity (GR), relativistic fluid dynamics, Monte-Carlo neutrino transport, and a subgrid viscosity model to approximate angular momentum transport and heating due to MHD instabilities.
+In the BH-NS merger simulation, the mass of the NS is $ 1.35\,\msun $ and the mass of the BH is $ 4.05\,\msun $.
+The BH begins with a dimensionless pre-merger spin of $a = 0.087$.
+Here, we describe the neutron star using an SFHo equation of state~\citep{Steiner:2013ApJ...774...17S}.
+The simulation evolves for just under 5.75 orbits before the system reaches merger.
+Upon evolving the system to 10 ms post-merger, the BH exhibits a mass of $\mbh = 5.26\,\msun $ and a spin of $ a = 0.59 $.
+The disrupted NS results in a disk of mass of $ \mdisk = 0.007\,\msun $.

 At 10 ms after the collapse, we follow the scheme described in \citet{Gottlieb2023b} to remap the numerical relativity output to the GPU-accelerated GR-MHD code \textsc{h-amr} \citep{Liska2022}, where we simulate the post-merger evolution for an additional $ \sim 1\,\s $.
 At the time of remapping, we introduce magnetic fields in the accretion disk.
-We explore five field configurations, where the geometry can be either toroidal or poloidal, and the field profile depends on the radius and mass density with a cutoff at $ 5\times 10^{-4} $ of the maximum density at the time of remapping.
-We verify that the wavelength of the fastest-growing MRI mode is well resolved in all simulations at all times.
+We explore various field configurations, where the geometry can be either toroidal or poloidal, and the field profile depends on the radius and mass density with a cutoff at $ 5\times 10^{-4} $ of the maximum density at the time of remapping.
+We verify that the fastest-growing MRI mode's wavelength is resolved in all simulations at all times.
 Table~\ref{tab:models} summarizes the considered configurations.

 The \textsc{h-amr} grid in spherical-polar coordinates is uniform in $\log r$, $\theta$ and $\varphi$, extending from $ r = r_g $ to $ r = 10^5\,r_g$.
 The base grid resolution is $N_r\times N_\theta\times N_\varphi = 384\times 96\times 96$ cells.
 Using static mesh refinement, we double the base resolution (quadruple in model $ T_c $) in all dimensions at $ 4 < r/r_g < 100 $.
 By using 3 levels of adaptive mesh refinement, we properly resolve the relativistic outflows.